DanielErhardt/myRecipe-app/README.md

 <details open>
   <summary>:us: English version</summary>

-# Welcome to Recipes App!
+# Welcome to myRecipe-app!

- Recipes App is an application where you can:
+ myRecipe-app is an application where you can:
  - Search for your favorite dishes and drinks;
  - List everything made available by TheMealDB and TheCocktailDB api's;
  - Check the list of ingredients and its instructions with the help of a video;